Teaching Demonstration Assessment

 Linguistics 480 is open by departmental nomination only, for international PhD and MFA graduate students who have not yet fulfilled TGS’s English proficiency requirement.
 Space is limited to 15 students.
 See the Linguistics 480 Information Sheet for more information on the selection process.

 Nomination Process Departments may nominate students for enrollment in Linguistics 480 starting in the spring quarter of the graduate student’s first full academic year.
 A link to the nomination form will be sent to departments during spring quarter.

-For more information, please contact Brian Hampson, Program Coordinator.
+For more information, please contact Brian Hampson, Assistant Director.